 This article has not necessarily been edited by Health24.

 TUESDAY, Dec.
-8 (HealthDay News) -- Diabetics who keep their blood sugar tightly controlled run the risk of having traffic accidents due to low blood sugar, Canadian researchers report.
+8 (HealthDay News) -- Diabetics who keep their blood sugar levels tightly controlled run the risk of having traffic accidents due to low blood sugar, Canadian researchers report.

 Controlling blood sugar is the cornerstone of managing diabetes.
-By keeping blood sugar under control, diabetics can ward off many of the complications associated with the condition, including heart and kidney disease.
+By keeping blood sugar levels under control, diabetics can ward off many of the complications associated with the condition, including heart and kidney disease.
 However, blood sugar that is too low -- known as hypoglycemia -- can cause dizziness and loss of consciousness, the researchers say.

 "Diabetes is a common disease that may impair an adult's ability to drive," said lead researcher Dr. Donald A. Redelmeier, a professor of medicine at the University of Toronto.